Girvan Hill Walk

 View from Grey Hill to Lendalfoot image

 The view below is from the top of Grey Hill looking west towards Ailsa Craig.
 The wind must have been about 40 mph up here.
-Girvan beach had no wind at all when I left, and when I got back.
+Girvan beach had no wind at all when I left, or when I got back.

 Grey Hill view to Ailsa Craig image